Chart Color Schemes

 Infrastructure

-Point Cook - North West has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Point Cook - North West has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified two projects expected to affect the region: Suburban Rail Loop West, Yurran P-9 College and Ngurraga School with Enabling Infrastructure (Point Cook South West), Ison Road Extension, Hoppers Crossing Town Centre Urban Design Framework.
-The following details these key projects.
+AreaSearch identified two projects likely affecting this region: Suburban Rail Loop West, Yurran P-9 College and Ngurraga School with Enabling Infrastructure (Point Cook South West), Ison Road Extension, Hoppers Crossing Town Centre Urban Design Framework.

 Professional plan users can use the search below to filter and access additional projects.